aj1thkr1sh/EnField/readme.md

   ```<form id="user-form">......</form>```
   ```
-  EnField.start({
+  EnFields.start({
     queryElement: 'user-form'
   });

   ```

-  The variable will be generated for all the id in user-form HTML DOM, including user-form tag
+  The variable will be generated for all the HTML DOM element contains id attribute in user-form HTML DOM, including user-form tag

 2. targetObject : is used to assign the generated variable to provided object instead of window object